Introduction

 It takes the data from the assessment, assesses the vulnerabilities, evaluates potential impacts, and describes its effects.
 By evaluating these consequences, organizations can rank and prioritize risks and formulate strategies accordingly.

 Simply put, risk assessment identifies and risk analysis evaluates.
-The key difference between risk assessment and risk analysis is that risk assessment is a broader process of identifying and prioritizing risks, while risk analysis is a more focused and detailed examination of specific risks to understand their nature, impact, and mitigation options.
 Both components are essential in effective risk management, with risk assessment providing the initial overview and prioritization, and risk analysis delving deeper into individual risks for informed decision-making.

 The data obtained from risk analysis provides your team with the proverbial map and compass, providing direction on what course of action would best mitigate threats.
 It adds color to the otherwise blind spots of uncertainty, lending confidence in deciding whether to forge ahead, alter course, or halt your plans.